d-lord/d-lord.github.io/_posts/2017-10-08-debugging-unicode-in-python-3.4.md

 - Wrap a character in `hex(ord())`` to view it in the same format as its Unicode identifier.
 Eg `hex(ord('😩')` will produce `'0x1f629'`
 - Python 3's strings use `\u` for 4-digit unicode hex, but `\U` for 8-digit hex.
 - Putting together test data and manipulating it with list comprehensions and print formatting is great for getting a picture of things.

+## References

+The spirit of experiment in this post was inspired by [Fluent Python](https://www.amazon.com/Fluent-Python-Concise-Effective-Programming-ebook/dp/B0131L3PW4), which I would strongly recommend to anyone seeking to become confident in the language.
+Chapter 4 deals with Unicode.